Shopping at Mahane Yehuda market

 Hamantashen.
 These triangular pastries filled with fruit jam may not be the easiest to pronounce, but they’re mighty delicious.

 Halva.
 Though I’d heard of Halva before, I’d never tried it.
 For fellow newbies, it’s actually a dessert made of ground sesame, with different flavours and fillings.
-Stroll through the market, and you’ll likely see a Halva stall selling flavours ranging from chocolate, coffee beans to hot chilli.
+Stroll through the market, and you’ll likely see a Halva stall selling flavors ranging from chocolate, coffee beans to hot chilli.

 Bread the word at Mahane Yehuda market

 If you love bread as much as I do, the market’s full of it.
 Homemade challah bread, bagels and of course pita.
 There’s plenty of stalls selling fresh pita, still steaming in their bags.
 The other must-try bread is the healthy rye bread.
 Mahane Yehuda market also has several shops selling artisan loaves, so look out for those.

 Mahane Yehuda market is of course more than just breads and sweet pastries.
 There are stalls selling plump, juicy olives, fragrant herbs and spices, and specially blended teas that’ll immediately awaken your senses.

 If anything, the Shuk is more than just a place to shop, eat and drink.
 The buzzing atmosphere mixed with the friendly, animated stall sellers reinforce why it’s popular with tourists and locals alike.

 Mahane Yehuda market – 20 reasons why you must visit